Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

 Sept 2009 – May 2010: M.A.
 Grad, Columbia University- J-School, New York, NY

-Columbia’s one-academic year Master’s of Arts program is for journalists seeking to hone their skills and focus on a specific news concentration.
-My area of focus, science journalism.
+This one-academic year Master of Arts program is for journalists seeking to hone their skills and specialize in news coverage in one of the following areas: business, arts, politics or science.
+My focus, science journalism.
 I completed a multimedia thesis project – a long-form 10,000 word story with (5) supporting videos and photos.
 The story looks at the conflicts threatening the endangered Hawaiian monk seal.

 Aug 1995 – Dec 2007: Editor/Producer, Cable News Network (CNN), Atlanta, GA

-CNN is a worldwide for-profit news network providing 24-hour news coverage on cable television, web and radio.
-News is a fast paced, highly competitive and time-sensitive environment.
-Working at CNN demanded excellent journalism skills, strong interpersonal skills, a task-oriented style, and excellent multi-tasking and problem solving abilities.
-My ability to execute the daily work while developing and maintaining productive relationships with CNN staff, partners and management, helped me move into positions of increasing responsibility over a 12-year period.
+CNN is a global provider of 24-hour breaking news coverage on cable television, web and radio.
+News is a fast-paced, highly competitive and time-sensitive environment.
+Working at CNN demands excellent journalism skills, strong interpersonal skills, a task-oriented style, and the ability to multi-task and swiftly problem solve.
+My successful execution of the daily work while developing and maintaining productive relationships with CNN staff, partners and management, helped me move into positions of increasing responsibility over a 12-year period.
 My roles: